MrBeelo/BeeloRaylibTemplate/README.md

 If cross-compiling to Mac or Linux, you should also set some more settings related to the SDKs.
 You can also set whether or not to immediately run the project after exporting.

 4) Run zig build or make (if you use it).
-An executable should pop up in the zig-out/<platform> directory.
+An executable should pop up in the zig-out/(platform>) directory if you're using make, or just zig-out if you're using zig build.

 --FILE STRUCTURE--